absolute-quantum/cats-blender-plugin/README.md

   - "Apply Shapekey to Basis" now applies the shapekey at its current strength into the basis instead of at full strength
 - **General**:
+  - QOL: Objects not longer get unhidden, unselected or get their mode changed when performing any action
   - Modified default FBX Exporter to always export empty shape keys
     - This fixes the above described eye tracking bug
   - Added multiple Blender 2.8 compatibility fixes